 Wisdom in action

-So they came down for the weekend.
+They came down for the weekend.
 He and I went to see them, and my wife and sister had their fun just hanging out and talking about whatever sisters-in-law talk about when they get together.
 They watched a couple of episodes of Cold Case.
-I didn’t watch that when it first came out, but my wife and I ended up watching the whole thing on Roku.
+I didn’t watch that when it first came out, but my wife and I ended up watching the whole series on Roku.

 Anyway, during that weekend she brought up that incident, and I finally found out what he had said to her.
 He asked her what was happening that made her think I was in a cult.
 After she explained it, he said, “It doesn’t sound like he’s a danger to himself or to you.
 If that changes, call me.”

 I did a video and post earlier on what I think makes a good pastor.
 It’s not comprehensive.
 It was just a few thoughts off the top of my head, because where I am now the pastor is getting ready to retire, and he’s been really good.
 One of the things I am learning more and more is how important wisdom is for any kind of leadership, and how rare it is.
 So it is really important for a pastor to have wisdom, because you’re going to be getting calls like what my sister did that night.
 And you’re going to have to help them navigate not just theological territory that is confusing for them.
-You’re going to have to help them navigate emotional and family situations that come up and are scary.
+You’re going to have to help them navigate some scary emotional and family situations.
 And his answer was perfect wisdom.
 He didn’t dismiss her concerns, and he had the wisdom to recognize the most important question is not, “Is he in a cult?” but “Is he a danger to himself or others?”
 Because even if she was right, I don’t think anyone could have convinced me I was in a cult.
 In my mind, I was in the Truth (with a capital T).
+But knowing I was not a danger to myself or others set her mind at ease.

-My family in general did not know how to handle this.
-That’s because no one knew about it back then.
+My family in general did not know how to handle me.
+That’s because no one knew about the Word of Faith back then.
 There was nothing to prepare them or guide them in dealing with a son or brother who swallowed this strange new theology hook, line, and sinker.
-Word of Faith back then was new to a lot of people, and I think because I had these strange ideas that were coming from someone who claimed to speak the Word of God, which of course meant you couldn’t question it in any way, it looked like a cult.
+Word of Faith was new to a lot of people, and I think because I had these strange ideas that were coming from someone who claimed to speak the Word of God, which of course meant you couldn’t question it in any way, it looked like a cult.

 What is “the Word of God”?